 NATIVEWAY-STINGRAY SAND BAR & SNORKELING REEF

 I did a lot of research on this beautiful island and was originally going to go to Smiths Cove for a quiet snorkeling/beach day.
-After reading a fellow cc’s post and the pictures, I knew I just had to take this excursion.
+After reading a fellow cc’s post and seeing the pictures and the stingray sandbar tour, I knew I just had to take this excursion.
 My 3 year old has a love for animals and I knew that the stingrays would delight her.
 So, I booked with Nativeway and received my confirmation for the 5 of us.
 Every cruise there is that one port that I just know is going to be the highlight of the cruise.
-I just knew this was going to be that port this time around.
+I just knew this was going to be this port this time around.

 I have to start by saying, anyone who knows me on here and has read any of my reviews know that I’m not a negative person in any way.
 I try to make the best of everything and not many things upset me nor do I normally let things spoil my fun.
 I’ve broken my hand in port in 2010, I’ve been zip lining and been slammed into a tree knocking my breath out of me by an employee, my daughter has been bitten by a monkey at Boddens house…I’m not a complainer.
 However, this tour was just unacceptable in every way to me.
 With that being said: